Zara603/fn-search/README.md

 ```

 This command will get all offers listed in public offer and index the searchable data into REDIS.
+It will also clean up all offers that are no longer found within the public-offers API.

 ## Creating a user Destination Alert: